 III.B.1.
 Service outcomes will be developed or revised for both the Testing Center and Operations and Maintenance (O&M) prior to the fall 2018 semester.
-Service outcomes will be developed or revised for both the Testing Center and Operations and Maintenance (O&M) prior to the fall 2018 semester.
-Service outcomes will be developed or revised for both the Testing Center was completed in Fall 2017.
-O&M was completed in fall 2018 and was slated a for the new campus had failed hiring attempts to permanent price to permanent price was implemented.
-A systemwing freeze was implemented to the premained fill interim. be reviewed and revised, if necessary, when the five-year comprehensive program review (CPR) is completed.
+Testing Center was completed in Fall 2017.
+O&M was completed in fall 2021.
+O&M was delayed as there was an Interim Vice Chancellor for Administrative Services (VCAS) in fall 2018 and this was slated as a duty for the new hire.
+The campus had two failed hiring attempts to fill the permanent position.
+A systemwide hiring freeze was implemented in March 2020.
+As a result, the position remained filled by an interim.
+Testing Center: Will be reviewed and revised, if necessary, when the five-year comprehensive program review (CPR) is completed.
 O&M: Will review the Administrative Services survey and add questions to address service outcomes, as necessary.
-Service outcomes will be assessed in the 2022 APRU. -- --
+Service outcomes will be assessed in the 2022 APRU. ---------- --- --- --- --